megasilk53/som-external/docs/som60/README.md

     2. Expect user.email=john.doe@yourcompany.com

 ### repo
-Laird uses the repo tool from the Android project to pull down and correctly layout the git repositories that comprise the Summit Linux board support package.
+Ezurio uses the repo tool from the Android project to pull down and correctly layout the git repositories that comprise the Summit Linux board support package.
 To install repo on Ubuntu, use the instructions below.
 * `$ sudo apt install repo`

 You can also get it by following the instructions here: